alttch/neotasker/doc/workers.rst

 Sometimes it's required to call worker target function manually, without triggering - in example, to return the result to user.
-If you want interval worker to calculate interval counter from the time function was executed, use *skip=True* parameter when triggering:
+If you want interval worker to calculate the next scheduled execution from the time when target function was manually executed, use *skip=True* parameter when triggering:

 .. code:: python